gvwilson/thirdbit/src/fiction/iffy/index.md

 "I said *sit*," she repeated as firmly as she could.
 The bot took a step,
 hesitated,
-and crouched beside its twin.
+and crouched beside its twin
+as Iffy set to work.

+Half an hour later she nudged her creation skeptically with her boot.
-Iffy didn't know if anyone had ever built a chariot to be pulled by sentry robots, but if so, she was pretty sure they hadn't made it out of a heavy-duty dolly and fiber optic cables.
+She didn't know if anyone had ever built a chariot to be pulled by sentry robots, but if so, she was pretty sure they hadn't made it out of a heavy-duty dolly and fiber optic cables.
-She nudged her creation skeptically with her boot.
-The frictionless bearings in its wheels were undamaged, so it would roll enough, but she didn't need superpowers to see that it would want to slip, tip, or flip at every bump and corner.
+The frictionless bearings in its wheels were undamaged, so it would roll well enough, but she didn't need superpowers to see that it would want to slip, tip, or flip at every bump and corner.